Leicester City star Iheanacho battles Kane, Christensen, Mahrez, Lingard for Premier League award | Goal.com

 Leicester City star Iheanacho battles Kane, Christensen, Mahrez, Lingard for Premier League award

-Leicester City striker Kelechi Iheanacho has nominated for the Premier League Player of the Month for March after his impressive goalscoring run.
+Leicester City striker Kelechi Iheanacho has been nominated for the Premier League Player of the Month for March following his impressive goalscoring run.

-Iheanacho scored five goals in three league matches in the month under review as the Foxes boosted their push for Uefa Champions League football next season.
+Iheanacho scored five goals in three league matches in the month under review as the Foxes boosted their push for Uefa Champions League football next season with a win and two draws.

 The Nigeria international competes with Manchester City’s Riyad Mahrez, Tottenham Hotspur’s Harry Kane, West Ham United's Jesse Lingard, Leeds United's Illan Meslier, Manchester United's Luke Shaw, Brighton & Hove Albion's Leandro Trossard and Chelsea's Andreas Christensen for his maiden award in the English top-flight.